NotChad/termux-stuff/scripts/termux-builder/README.md

 Termux package builder
 ======================

 This is a [termux-packages](https://github.com/termux/termux-packages) build environment that can be used in Termux on device.
 It consists of Ubuntu, Android SDK and NDK, like the docker image for termux-packages.
-Since Termux Builder can be used only on x86_64 machines, it use a qemu-user-x86_64 to make possible it's usage on all architectures at the cost of performance.
+Since Termux Builder can be used only on x86_64 machines, it use a qemu-user-x86_64 to make possible its usage on all architectures at the cost of performance.

 Note: this project was created by request in https://github.com/termux/termux-packages/issues/2914.